Common Pattern for Life Changes

 Genesis 3:7 (NKJV) – Then the eyes of both of them were opened, and they knew they were naked; and they sewed fig leaves together and made themselves coverings.

 Truth or Reality is just the opposite.
 It often does not look easy.
-Bad thinking drives your emotions which tell you it is the wrong way.
-But when you choose truth, there are rewards, wisdom and freedom, all of which are largely unexpected also.
+Flawed thinking drives your emotions, telling you it is wrong.
+But when you choose truth, there are rewards, wisdom, and freedom, which are also largely unexpected.

 If you look for truth, you may find comfort in the end; if you look for comfort you will not get either comfort or truth – only soft soap and wishful thinking to begin, and in the end, despair. – C.S.
 Lewis